Best Of15 min read

 Key Features:

-• Pixel-perfect design with sub-pixel accuracy
+• Pixel-perfect design with sub-pixel precision

 • Non-destructive effects and live filters